SoweluAvanzo/DAO-ML_to_Solidity/README.md

 - **`[translation_logic]`**: (Optional) Specifies the Solidity schema (`simple` or `optimized`).
 Defaults to `simple` if not provided.

 ### Directory Structure
 - **`./translated/`**: Directory for storing translated Solidity files.
+Each DAO is contained in a separate folder, named after the DAO_ID attribute specified, which includes the following set of contracts:
+   - a **Permission Manager** contract, handling the assignment of roles to agents, the respective permissions assigned to each role or committee of the DAO;
-Each DAO is contained in a separate folder, which also includes the following set of contracts: a Permission Manager contract, one contract per each committee defined, which implements the voting logic for that specific sub-community of DAO members, condition smart contracts, which store the role assignment, voting and proposal conditions along with the respective interface files.
+   - one contract per each **committee** defined, which implements the voting logic for that specific sub-community of DAO members;
+   - additional **condition** smart contracts, when defined by the user, which check further conditions for role assignment, voting and making proposals;
+   - **interface** files that facilitate the interaction between the Permission Manager of the DAO and other contracts.
 - **`./out/json/daos/`**: Directory for storing JSON files with DAO properties.
 ## Translator Architecture
 We provide below a class diagram representing the architecture of the translator, including the main classes and modules and their relations.